top of page

 Research

 The human intestine is exposed to a vast array of molecules from the microbiome, diet, and pathogens.
 However, it remains unknown how the intestinal immune system maintains tolerance to beneficial microbes and nutrients while generating an inflammatory response to pathogens.
 This gap in knowledge has hindered the rational design of therapeutics for diseases that arise from the disruption of the gut immune system - including IBD, food allergy, and immunotherapy-resistant cancer.
-Our research has two branches, both of which attempt to understand the gut immune system at the level of molecular mechanisms.
+Our research has three branches, all of which attempt to understand the gut immune system at the level of molecular mechanisms.

 (1) Building a model system of the gut microbiome